 Check Forms: We strongly encourage you to use checks provided by us or our designated vendor.
 Checks that you obtain on your own must meet our requirements, including paper stock, dimensions and other industry standards.

 You agree that you will not use any checks that contain background designs, prints or colors that interfere with our or any other bank's ability to produce a digital image of your check.
 We reserve the right to refuse checks that do not meet these standards.
-We are not liable for any losses that result from your failure to follow our standards.
+We are not liable for any losses that result from checks you obtain or use that do not follow our standards.